-These large ski resorts also have places where children can play snow and warp.
+These large ski resorts also have places where children can play in the snow.

 Because Kusatsu Onsen and Naeba are all representative hot springs in Japan, you can also experience hot springs.
-Regarding hot springs, I will describe it later.
+Regarding hot springs, I will provide more information later.

-If you want to experience snowy areas more easily, I recommend Karuizawa (Nagano Prefecture).
-From Tokyo to Karuizawa is about 1 hour by Hokuriku Shinkansen.
+If you want to easily experience snowy areas, I recommend Karuizawa (Nagano Prefecture).
+From Tokyo to Karuizawa it is about 1 hour by Hokuriku Shinkansen.
 Karuizawa is a luxury resort area representative of Japan.

-In Karuizawa there is not much snow, but there are a ski resort using artificial snow.
-There are also one of Japan's leading outlet mall and luxury spa hotels, so Your family will be pleased as well
+In Karuizawa there is not much snow, but there is a ski resort using artificial snow.
+There is also one of Japan's leading outlet mall and luxury spa hotels, so your family will be pleased as well.

 Conversely, if you want to climb a real snowy mountain, the mountain area around Matsumoto city in Nagano prefecture is recommended.
 The second picture above was taken at the snowy mountain near Matsumoto.
-However, even veteran climbers in Japan may be distressed.
+However, even veteran climbers in Japan may find it difficult.
 It might be difficult if you are not a person accustomed to climbing a snowy mountain.

 Large cities in Hokkaido and Tohoku : Enjoy snow festivals and more!

-If you feel that it is a bit hard to go to ski resorts, I recommend you to visit the big cities of Hokkaido.
+If you feel that skiing is not for you then I recommend you to visit the big cities of Hokkaido.

 If you are a person who has not seen much snow, it may be fun just walking in the cities.
-In winter, sushi and crab dishes are very tasty, so gourmets can taste a very happy mood.
+In winter, sushi and crab dishes are very tasty, eating can put you in a very happy mood.

 In many of these large cities, festivals are often held in winter.
-If you go there at that time, you will be able to enjoy the world of fantastic snow and ice.
+If you go there at that time, you will be able to enjoy a world of fantastic snow and ice.

 · Sapporo (Hokkaido)